balexand/blank_slate_theme/README.md

 ## HTML templates

 If you want to edit the HTML for the site, then edit one of the files in the `templates` folder. `layout.php` is a special file that contains a layout that will be wrapped around all of the other templates.
-[Wordpress' `The Loop`](http://codex.wordpress.org/The_Loop) should not be included in `single.php` or `page.php`
+[Wordpress' `The Loop`](http://codex.wordpress.org/The_Loop) should not be included in `single.php` or `page.php`.